paul-hammant/qdox/README.txt

 (You might have to download it via CVS and build it yourself, in which case we would be grateful to receive a copy of your binary).

-Common build goals:
+Build goals:

-maven test      - Run all unit tests maven jar       - Create qdox.jar maven site      - Build the QDox website maven clean     - Clean up build files maven parser    - Generate the Java parser only (allowing you to develop in an IDE).
+mvn install				- Create qdox jar mvn generate-sources 	- Generate the Java parser code (allowing you to develop in an IDE).

+maven site      - Build the QDox website